KristianOellegaard/django-hvad/docs/public/queryset.rst

 .. method:: language(language_code=None)

-    Sets the language for the queryset to either the language code defined or the currently active language.
-This method should be used for all queries for which you want to have access to all fields on your model.
+    Sets the language for the queryset to either the given language code or the currently active language if None.
+Language resolution will be deferred until the query is evaluated.

+    This filters out all instances that are not translated in the given language, and makes translatable fields available on the query results.

 .. _TranslationQueryset.untranslated-public: